How to Spot Indian Recruiter Emails Pretending Not to Be Indian

 Scan document copy of DL(Driving Licence):

 I have never seen a domestic or non-Indian recruiter ask for a driver’s license.
 Drivers’ licenses are required for jobs that require one to drive, and they are not relevant for employment.
-Furthermore, any personal information like this would only be required after the offer had been extended, not during the initial email contact.
-This is yet another example of how Indians have absolutely no respect or consideration for standards of behavior in the non-Indian countries to which they immigrate.
+Furthermore, personal information like this would only be required after the offer was extended, not during the initial email contact.
+This is yet another example of how Indians have no respect or consideration for standards of behavior in the non-Indian countries to which they immigrate.
 The contracts that Indians put in front of their candidates/victims are another example of this, as I cover in the article Contract Clauses to Watch Out for In Indian master Professional Service Agreements.

 Conclusion